PianoPanda/MinuteMatch/README.md

     Last_active TIMESTAMPTZ DEFAULT CURRENT_TIMESTAMP,    -- Timestamp for last activity, default is current timestamp Flagged BOOLEAN DEFAULT FALSE                        -- Flagged as a boolean (default is FALSE) );

+You can add filler dummy data to work on the testing and getting of the data